 5.17.2.3.3 Mobility for UEs in dual-registration mode

 To support mobility in dual-registration mode, the support of Nx interface between AMF in 5GC and MME in EPC is not required.
+Based on the indication from the network that dual registration mode is supported or only supported, a UE can choose to operate in dual-registration mode.

 Editor's note: It is FFS if dual-registration mode can be used for IMS voice.